AgrimArsh/QuantumUntangled/README.md

 - File names should be written exactly the same as found on the repository
 - Use present tense
 - Give a good and short description of changes

+Since the project is built using Django, some knowledge of python and Django is required.
+If you are comfortable with python but now with Django, it is recommended that you watch [this series](https://youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p).
+If you are not comfortable with python yet, there are a lot of online resources to learn this language that it is hard to choose, but one good resource is [learnpython.org](https://www.learnpython.org).